Chris Farley: Personal life

-Death and funeral
+Death

-On December 18, 1997, Farley was found dead by his younger brother John in his apartment in the John Hancock Center in Chicago.
-He was 33 years old.
-An autopsy revealed that Farley had died of an overdose of a combination of cocaine and morphine, commonly known as a "speedball".
-Advanced atherosclerosis was cited as a "significant contributing factor."
+On December 18, 1997, at 2:00 p.m.
+CST, Farley was found dead by his younger brother John in his apartment in the John Hancock Center in Chicago, at the age of 33.
+An autopsy revealed that Farley had died of an overdose of a combination of cocaine and heroin, commonly known as a "speedball".
+Advanced atherosclerosis as well as asthma and Type 2 Diabetes was cited as a "significant contributing factor".

-A private funeral was held for Farley on December 23, 1997, at Our Lady Queen of Peace Catholic Church in his hometown of Madison, Wisconsin.
-Over 500 people attended his funeral, including many comedians who had worked with him on Saturday Night Live and on film, such as Dan Aykroyd, Adam Sandler, Chris Rock, Rob Schneider, Lorne Michaels, Al Franken, John Goodman, Bob Odenkirk, Tim Meadows, Robert Smigel, George Wendt and Phil Hartman.
-Notably absent was Farley's best friend David Spade.
-Spade's non-appearance fueled speculation that there was some falling out with Farley prior to his death.
-However, years later Spade denied any ill will between him and his comedic partner, admitting that his absence from the funeral was because he would have found it too emotionally difficult.
+A private funeral was held for Farley on December 23 at Our Lady Queen of Peace Catholic Church in his hometown of Madison, Wisconsin.
+Over 500 people attended his funeral, including many comedians who had worked with him on Saturday Night Live and on film, such as Dan Aykroyd, Adam Sandler, Chris Rock, Rob Schneider, Lorne Michaels, Al Franken, John Goodman, Bob Odenkirk, Tim Meadows, Norm Macdonald, Robert Smigel, George Wendt, and Phil Hartman.
+One of Farley's best friends and colleague, David Spade, was absent, fueling some speculation that there was some falling out with Farley prior to his death.
+Years later Spade denied this, saying that his absence from the funeral was because he would have found it too emotionally overwhelming.
+Another funeral was held on January 13, 1998, at St. Monica Catholic Church.
 Farley's remains were interred at Resurrection Cemetery in Madison.

 Legacy

 Farley's career, private life, and early death have often been compared to that of his comedy idol John Belushi, who died at the same age and from a similar drug overdose.

 On August 26, 2005, Farley was posthumously awarded the 2,289th star on the Hollywood Walk of Fame, located in front of iO West.
 An authorized biography of Farley, The Chris Farley Show, was written by his brother Tom Jr. and Tanner Colby.
 The song "Purple Stain" from the Red Hot Chili Peppers' 1999 album, Californication, contains the lyric "Farley is an angel and I can prove this" as a tribute to Farley.

-A television documentary on Farley's life, I Am Chris Farley, was shown on August 10, 2015.
+A television documentary on his life I Am Chris Farley was shown on August 10, 2015.
 Farley was also the subject of the TV program, Autopsy: The Last Hours of Chris Farley, which premiered on November 19, 2016, on the Reelz channel.

 In 2018, Adam Sandler wrote and performed an emotional tribute song dedicated to Farley in his Netflix stand-up special Adam Sandler: 100% Fresh.
 Netflix released the performance on YouTube later that year to commemorate the 21st anniversary of Farley's death.
 Sandler later played the song live on an episode of Saturday Night Live that he hosted on May 4, 2019.

+On April 12, 2024, a Chris Farley biopic starring Paul Walter Hauser and directed by Josh Gad from a script by Scott Neustadter and Michael H. Weber was announced to be in the works, with SNL creator Lorne Michaels set to produce.
+Later that month, New Line Cinema and Warner Bros.
+Pictures acquired the rights to the project for $2.5 million.